A complete visitor’s guide to Palomino Beach, or “Playa Palomino”, a long stretch of palm-tree-lined sand at the base of the Sierra Nevada mountains.

 - Bring insect repellent - the sandflies in this region are notoriously bad!

-- Bring cash – there are no ATMs in Palomino.
-The closest is 20-minute motorbike trip away in Mingueo
+- Bring cash - there are no ATMs in Palomino.
+The closest is a 20-minute motorbike trip away in Mingueo

 - Don't drink the water - this goes without saying.
 I filter the tap water here with my GRAYL purifying bottle.
 Actually, I haven't purchased a plastic bottle in 3 years since buying it!